The communication with the AFE is made via a daisy-chain, which means that all

 the number of bytes to be transmitted

-Three cases must be considered, each contained in the markers
+Three cases must be considered, each contained in

-/* Code to be defined here to make SPI transmission */
+/* START SPI function to adapt for different environment *//* Code to be defined here to make SPI transmission *//* END SPI function to adapt for different environment */

-in the code.
 There are three cases to consider:

-is used, this means that the function must only send a dummy byte.if a length greater than
+case 1: if a length of 0 is used, this means that the function must only send

-, this means that the function has only data to transmit and that the data received on the SPI interface is discarded.case 3: otherwise the function transmits and receives data.
+means that the function has only data to transmit and that the data

 Warning

-For the last two cases, before the data transmission and/or reception, a dummy byte must be sent to wake up the AFE communication interface.
+a dummy byte must be sent to wake up the AFE communication interface.

-is used to store and retrieve the
+The function ADI_AccessToDatabase() is used to store and retrieve the

 data from the foxBMS 2 database.